HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 # Performance Sizing Guide for Kubernetes Deployments

-This topic provides sizing guidance for HCL Digital Experience (DX) rendering scenarios in a Kubernetes configuration.
-The goal of the sizing guidance is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
+This section provides sizing guides for HCL Digital Experience (DX) rendering scenarios in a Kubernetes configuration.
+The goal of these sizing guides is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.

 For the performance guidance deployments to support Kubernetes container platforms, refer to [Containerization requirements and limitations](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md).